PKP class ET22: History

 The first two prototypes of the class 201E were ready by the end of 1969 (ET22-001 and 002).
-A short series of ten was made in 1971, and large scale production started next year.
-PKP bought 1183 locomotives until the production was ceased in 1989 (numbered ET22-001 to ET22-1183, including two 201Ec type).
-Last were delivered in 1990.
+A short series of ten was made in 1971, and large scale production started the following year.
+PKP bought 1183 locomotives until the production was ceased in 1989 (numbered ET22-001 to ET22-1183, including two 201Ec type), the last of which were delivered in 1990.
 This made the ET22 class the most numerous standard gauge electric locomotive built in Europe.

 During the production the design of the ET22 locomotive was slightly altered.
 Some changes were also made during repair and maintenance.

 The body of the locomotives in use is different from the prototypes in details.
 There are three basic types of locomotive bodies where the main differences are the size and placement of the side windows, air intakes and ventilation grids.
 From ET22-013 big grids on the left side for resistors' cooling were moved from upper part to lower part of the body.
 From ET22-242 air intakes for engines' cooling were moved from a roof edge to side walls, on both sides, which is most popular configuration.